lgray52/CAD_Engineering_3/README.md

 ## One_Brick_to_Rule_Them_All

 ### Description
 This assignment created a LEGO-like block that could be configured with different lengths, names, colours, types, and heights, using variables and configurations.
 Configurations are a powerful OnShape tool which allows for the manipulation of different values and lengths in an object.
-For this assignment, configuring the numbers of rows and columns was a very effective way to change the shape and size of the brick.
-Additionally, the use of feature scripts to build useful custom features features is an incredibly powerful tool, and can be used to add certain features not included inherently with OnShape.
+For this assignment, configuring the numbers of rows and columns was a very effective way to change the shape and size of the brick, starting with a 2x4 brick and creating configurations for 2x3, 2x2, 1x4, and 1x2 bricks, with configurations for a plate (short) and a tile (no connectors on top), and in blue, red, and yellow.
+The use of feature scripts to build useful custom features features, in this instance different names and colours for the bricks, is an incredibly powerful tool, and can be used to add certain features not included inherently with OnShape.

 ### Evidence
 [OnShape Document](https://cvilleschools.onshape.com/documents/ed1a07c649738c77eab5d2cf/w/d6bda4fdf2ef58b6f1d4500e/e/87b5ddf251ffa55f171ec4d3)